e-ogugua/bible-game-hub/README.md

 The games are designed with progressive difficulty, allowing users to start with basic concepts and advance to more challenging material as they grow in their understanding.

-## 🔮 Future Vision
+## Future Vision

-I'm continually working to expand the platform's capabilities:
+The platform continues to expand its capabilities:

 ### Upcoming Features